-FILING OF DOCUMENTS, SERVICE, [WITNESS] WITNESSES, AND SUBPOENAS
+FILING OF DOCUMENTS, SERVICE, WITNESSES, AND SUBPOENAS

-- 21-2-1 Filing of documents
+§21-2-1 Filing of documents

-- 21-2-2 Computation of time
+§21-2-2 Computation of time

-- 21-2-3 Continuances or extensions of time
+§21-2-3 Continuances or extensions of time

-- 21-2-4 Service of process
+§21-2-4 Service of process

-- 21-2-5 Subpoenas
+§21-2-5 Subpoenas

-- 21-2-6 Witness fees
+§21-2-6 Witness fees

-- 21-2-7 Retention of documents by the commission
+§21-2-7 Retention of documents by the commission

 Historical Note: This chapter is based substantially upon rule 2 of the State of Hawaii Ethics Commission Rules and Regulations.
-[Eff 1/7/74 and 11/11/78; R July 13, 1981; am and comp]
+[Eff 1/7/74 and 11/11/78; R July 13, 1981; am and comp NOV 2 8 2020 ]

-§21-2-1 Filing of Documents. (a) All disclosures, charges, requests for opinions, pleadings, submittals, reports, petitions, briefs, memoranda, and other [papers required to be filed with the commission in any proceeding] documents for the commission's consideration shall be filed with the executive director.
-[Such papers] Documents may be [sent by mail to the post office box of the commission or mailed or hand-carried] delivered via electronic mail or in hard copy to the commission offices in Honolulu within the time limit, if any, for such filing[-] unless the commission requires that documents be submitted electronically.
-The date on which the [papers] documents are actually received by the commission shall be deemed to be the date of filing[-], except as otherwise provided by law.
+§21-2-1 Filing of documents. (a) All disclosures, charges, requests for opinions, pleadings, submittals, reports, petitions, briefs, memoranda, and other documents for the commission's consideration shall be filed with the executive director.
+Documents may be delivered via electronic mail or in hard copy to the commission offices in Honolulu within the time limit, if any, for such filing unless the commission requires that documents be submitted electronically.
+The date on which the documents are actually received by the commission shall be deemed to be the date of filing, except as otherwise provided by law.

-(b) All [papers] documents filed or lodged with the commission shall be plainly legible.
+(b) All documents filed or lodged with the commission shall be plainly legible.

-(c) All [papers] documents shall be signed [in ink] by the person [signing] submitting the same or the person's duly authorized agent or attorney.
+(c) All documents shall be signed by the person submitting the same or the person's duly authorized agent or attorney.
 The commission may establish an electronic filing system that allows for digital signature of documents.
-The signature of the person signing the document constitutes a certification that the person has read the document[;], and that, to the best of the person's knowledge, information, and belief, every statement contained in the instrument is true, [and no such statements are] not misleading[;], and [that it is] not interposed for delay.
+The signature of the person signing the document constitutes a certification that the person has read the document, and that, to the best of the person's knowledge, information, and belief, every statement contained in the document is true, not misleading, and not interposed for delay.

-(d) [Only an original of all papers shall be filed with the commission, except that an original and six copies of all] The commission may require that hard copies of pleadings and memoranda submitted for hearing purposes [shall] be filed with the commission.
+(d) The commission may require that hard copies of pleadings and memoranda submitted for hearing purposes be filed with the commission.